UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 You can run this Circuit in Proteus to get an idea on voltage levels, currents, power consumption and logic values.

-Remaining electrical characteristics not considered in Fig 3 such signal edges, switching times and propagation delays are explained in lecture L4.3.
+Other electrical characteristics not considered in Fig 3 such as switching times and propagation delays are explained in lecture L4.3.

 1.6.4.
 Input push-buttons and switches to genetate '1' and '0'